Play-overs

 Introduction

-The play-over of a hymn or worship song sets the tone entirely.
-Get this wrong and what follows can go wrong - even for the remainder of a service.
+The playover sets the tone entirely.
+Get this wrong and much that follows will likely go wrong too.

 Looking at the details a bit more: